radius-project/radius/docs/contributing/contributing-code/contributing-code-prerequisites/README.md

 1. Press this button[![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=340522752&skip_quickstart=true&machine=basicLinux32gb&devcontainer_path=.devcontainer%2Fcontributor%2Fdevcontainer.json&geo=UsWest)
 1. There is no second step - you are ready to contribute 😎

-> **Note** - When using GitHub Codespoces cost can occur on your side after you have used up the monthly included storage and core hours for your account.
+> **Note** - When using GitHub Codespaces cost can occur on your side after you have used up the monthly included storage and core hours for your account.
 You find more details [here](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces).

 ### VS Code and Dev Container